KholdStare/plumbingplusplus/README.md

 This is less elegant requiring more types and more functions definitions, but will be more efficient, incurring no calls to virtual methods, while restricting the use of operator &gt;&gt;

+*UPDATE* I have decided to kill two birds with one stone.
+The new Source class encapsulates any iterable, including a Pipe- however, it is polymorphic at compile time, so has zero overhead.
+A Sink is just a type alias for a Source over Pipes.

 ## Future Work/Ideas